 The waiting time for mesothelioma compensation usually varies between 3 and 6 months

 For lung cancer, however, the waiting time is slightly longer, as the correlation between asbestos exposure and this diagnosis needs to be supported by solid, unquestionable evidence.
 In this case, the legal process will typically take over a year to reach completion.

-In addition to your diagnosis, there are three other factors which influence how fast we will be able to recover compensation for you:
+In addition to your diagnosis, there are three other factors that influence how fast we will be able to recover compensation for you:

 - The complexity of your case.
 As asbestos-related diseases only develop several decades after exposure, it is to be expected that pursuing such cases will be a challenging and time-consuming endeavor.
 Our experts have to conduct extensive and thorough research to gather enough reliable evidence, which will ultimately ensure the success of your case.
 The more complex your circumstances of exposure are, the longer you will have to wait until you are compensated.
 If, for instance, there are multiple companies responsible for your injury, the duration of the legal process increases.

 - The number of asbestos trust funds you request compensation from.
 When there is more than one company accountable for your diagnosis, you are eligible to file a claim with multiple asbestos trust funds.
 Each asbestos trust fund has its own eligibility requirements and we will have to make sure your case meets all the criteria.
 Although the amount of money you can recover will be significantly larger, you will have to wait longer.

 - The size of the asbestos trust fund.
 Finally, another factor that could increase your waiting time is the size of the asbestos trust fund you request compensation from.
 As a general rule, the larger the trust, the more you will have to wait for your compensation.
 Due to the numerous asbestos claims it constantly has to review, the process will be slower in the case of large asbestos trust funds.